Back to all blogs

 Conclusion

 Our Smartblood Food Intolerance Test is a simple home finger-prick kit that analyses your reaction to 260 foods and drinks, including yeast, apples, and various grains.
 The kit costs £179.00 and provides results with a clear 0–5 reactivity scale, emailed to you typically within 3 working days of the lab receiving your sample.
-This is not a diagnosis, but a tool to help you take the guesswork out of your diet.

-If you are ready to start your journey towards better well-being, you can use the code ACTION for a 25% discount on our test kit, should it be available on our site today.
-Understanding your body is the first step to feeling like yourself again.
+If you are ready to take the guesswork out of your diet, you can use the code ACTION for a 25% discount on our test kit, should it be available on our site today.

 FAQ